 John Chapin, M.D.

 Patients with congenital blood disorders like hemophilia and thalassemia have experienced a recent renaissance in treatment and clinical trial options.
-In addition, patients are living well into adulthood with chronic illnesses and we as providers are witnessing the birth of a new frontier of medicine.
-I am excited to utilize my research experience and internal medicine training to help patients and advance the field in early phase clinical trials, quality of life research, and biomarker development.
+In addition, patients are living well into adulthood with chronic illnesses, and we as providers are witnessing the birth of a new frontier of medicine.
+I strongly believe in a partnership between patients and physicians.
+By utilizing this approach, I ensure patients are receiving state-of-the-art treatments and education about their diagnosis.
+I am excited to utilize my research experience and internal medicine training to help patients and advance the field through early phase clinical trials, quality of life research, and biomarker development.

 - Internal Medicine

 The following represents most of the managed care plans accepted by this physician.
 If your insurance carrier does not appear here please contact the physician’s office as they may have individual contracts not included on this site.